INDIVIDUAL TAX RETURNS

 If I do not qualify for s10(1)(o)(ii) exemption and I have already paid taxes on that income abroad, will I have to pay taxes twice?

-Yes, even though you have paid taxes abroad in respect of your income earned, your income must still be declared to SARS and be subject to South African tax.
-It is important to note that taxpayers who are subject to double taxation may take advantage of the available South African tax treaties to avoid double taxation.
-This process also needs to be declared and submitted to SARS.
+- Yes, even if you have paid taxes abroad on income earned, you are still required to declare this income to SARS, where it will be subject to South African tax.
+It is important to note that taxpayers facing double taxation may benefit from South Africa’s tax treaties designed to prevent such occurrences.
+To apply these relief measures, the relevant information must be declared and submitted to SARS accordingly.

 TAX RETURNS FOR NON-RESIDENTS